b38tn1k/b38tn1k.github.io/rsigma/SigmaPlant/readme.md

   - Tags for Material / Informational /  Energy / Mechanical / Custom
   - Created by adding sources or sinks in the process, consider the Station block above as now having multiple ins/outs (update to match + tags)

-- [ ] Split Block with Percentages (two way only, slider split maybe)
+- [ ] Split/Merge Block with Percentages (two way only, slider split maybe)
   - Handle multiple outputs (on Connector side?)

 - [ ] Delay / Duration Block